ragmha/old-personal-blog/pages/hire/index.md

 I work with these technologies:

-* Node.js
+- Node.js
-* Babel & ES6/7
+- Babel & ES6/7
-* React, React Router & Redux
+- React, React Router & Redux
-* Webpack, Browserify
+- Webpack
-* Express
+- Express
-* MongoDB, Firebase
+- MongoDB
-* PostCSS, SASS
+- PostCSS, SASS
-* Mocha, Chai & Jest
+- Mocha & Chai

 ...and I also:

-* Teach and mentor developers.
+- Teach and mentor new developers.

-For discussions, referrals and work samples, write to me at [abulm@metropolia.fi](mailto:abulm@metropolia.fi).
+For discussions, referrals and work samples, write to me at [abulm@metropolia.fi](mailto:abulm@metropolia.fi)